Hamzaboulhdir/Retail-Insights-with-SQL/README.md

 # Retail Insights with SQL (MySQL)

 ## Overview
-This project focuses on extracting meaningful insights from sales and customer data using SQL in MySQL.
-The aim is to demonstrate how SQL can be utilized to answer key business questions and derive actionable insights from complex datasets.
+This project is a foundational exercise focusing on extracting meaningful insights from sales and customer data using SQL in MySQL.
+Designed as a basic project, it serves to practice and enhance my SQL skills.
+The aim is to demonstrate how even fundamental SQL queries can be effectively utilized to answer key business questions and derive actionable insights from complex datasets.

 ## Datasets
 The datasets used in this project are available on Kaggle: